VERTEBRAL COLUMN OVERVIEW

 • Seven vertebrae (C1-C7)

-• Supports the head and allows for neck movement
+• Supports your head and allows you to move your neck

 • Thoracic region: